 To Register as a Student Physiotherapist you must provide the following items:

-• Letter from current University confirming enrollment in recognized physiotherapy course and placement details
+- Letter from current University confirming enrollment in recognized physiotherapy course and placement details

-• Fees – contact CPM for current Fee schedule
+- Fees – contact CPM for current Fee schedule

 A physiotherapist who has successfully completed:

-• A physiotherapy program from an Accredited Canadian University
+- A physiotherapy program from an Accredited Canadian University

-• The Written Component (Qualifying Exam) of the Physiotherapy Competency Exam (PCE)
+- The Written Component (Qualifying Exam) of the Physiotherapy Competency Exam (PCE)

 If you have received your physiotherapy education outside of Canada, please visit the Internationally Educated Professionals portion of this website for information on how to become registered and licensed with the College of Physiotherapists of Manitoba (CPM).

-New graduates must register as an Exam Candidate if you wish to practice within Manitoba after completing the Written Component (Qualifying Exam) of the Physiotherapy Competency Exam (PCE).
-Exam Candidates must work under Supervised Practice.
+New graduates who wish to practice within Manitoba after completing the PCE Written Component must must register as an Examination Candidate.
+Examination Candidates must work under Supervised Practice.
 You may remain on the Exam Candidate Register for a limited time of two years, and three attempts to complete an approved Clinical Evaluation, whichever comes first.

-• If you have completed the Clinical Evaluation as approved by Council or the Clinical Component of the Physiotherapist Competency Exam (PCE) and plan to begin working as a physiotherapist in Manitoba within the next three months, you must register for Active Practice before you begin employment.
+- If you have completed the Clinical Evaluation as approved by Council or the Clinical Component of the Physiotherapist Competency Exam (PCE) and plan to begin working as a physiotherapist in Manitoba within the next three months, you must register for Active Practice before you begin employment.

-• If you are transferring from another province where you worked as an Active Physiotherapist and meet registration requirements in Step 7, you may qualify for Labour Mobility under the Agreement on Internal Trade.
+- If you are transferring from another province where you worked as an Active Physiotherapist and meet registration requirements in Step 7, you may qualify for Labour Mobility under the Agreement on Internal Trade.

 Only if you have completed the Clinical Evaluation or the Clinical Component of the Physiotherapist Competency Exam (PCE), or were previously on the Active register, can you register as In-Active.
 If you do not plan to work in Manitoba after January 31st of the licensing year OR within the next three months, you must register as an In-active Registrant to gain or maintain your registration status.
-You may remain on the Inactive Member registry for perpetuity.
-However, if you plan to work as a physiotherapist in Manitoba, you must Contact Us to transfer your registration to the Active Register before you begin employment.
+If you plan to work as a physiotherapist in Manitoba, you must Contact Us to transfer your registration to the Active Register before you begin employment.

 Registration on the Temporary Register is available to physiotherapists currently registered in another jurisdiction requiring temporary entry to Manitoba for the following purposes: